phaserjs/phaser/README.md

 This fixes a bug in FF where it would use the default DOMMouseWheel (thanks @pnstickne #1313)
 * Stage.smoothed needed to modify the value of PIXI.scaleMode.DEFAULT instead of PIXI.scaleMode.LINEAR (thanks @pixelpicosean #1322)
 * Newly created Groups always had zero z index (thanks @spayton #1291)
+* Sprite.autoCull now properly works if the camera moves around the world.
+* Sprite.inCamera uses a much faster check if auto culling or world bounds checks are enabled and properly adjusts for camera position.

 ### Pixi 2.1.0 New Features